go-pkgz/pool/README.md

    p, _ := pool.NewStateful[string](5, maker)
    ```
    - Each goroutine gets its own worker instance
-   - Good for maintaining state or resources (DB connections, caches)
+   - Good for maintaining state or resources (DB connections, caches) inside the worker
    - No need for mutex as each instance is used by single goroutine
    - More memory usage but better isolation